SALONI-MELKUNDE/EHR_DatabaseProject/README.md

    - Various SQL INSERT queries that populate multiple tables with sample data, ensuring referential integrity.

 4. **JOIN Queries**
-   - Examples of different JOIN types (INNER, LEFT, RIGHT) to retrieve combined data from multiple tables.
+   - Examples of different JOIN types (INNER, LEFT) to retrieve combined data from multiple tables.

 5. **Transaction Queries**
    - Illustrates how to manage atomic operations using `START TRANSACTION`, `COMMIT`, and `ROLLBACK` to ensure data consistency.